trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 sudo apt install unbound -y
 ```
+> **Note**
+_If using **DietPi**, just install resolvconf and restart unbound-resolvconf.service to automatically set `nameserver 127.0.0.1`:_

+>     sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service

+> **Note** > Run `ping google.com` to confirm localhost is reachable to internet, if not, set your default network's dns/gateway with resolv package<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-DNScrypt/wiki/Set-permanent-DNS-nameservers"><b>🔗click here🔗</b></a>

-For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
+* For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
 Unbound comes with default built-in hints.<br>Download latest:
 ```
 wget -O root.hints https://www.internic.net/domain/named.root && sudo mv root.hints /var/lib/unbound/
 ```

-This needs to update every 6 months using <a href="https://www.google.com/search?q=How+does+cron+job+work%3F&client=firefox-b-d&sxsrf=ALiCzsbaAmCCZqLJt2cOtQ3UXn7wxrWD3Q%3A1651353477111&ei=hadtYt-vBoavqtsP_fGX4Ak&ved=0ahUKEwifhpuL27z3AhWGl2oFHf34BZwQ4dUDCA0&uact=5&oq=How+does+cron+job+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQ0oECEEYAEoECEYYAFDTAVjTAWDRBmgBcAF4AIABfYgBfZIBAzAuMZgBAKABAqABAcgBCcABAQ&sclient=gws-wiz">cron job</a>.
+* This needs to update every 6 months using <a href="https://www.google.com/search?q=How+does+cron+job+work%3F&client=firefox-b-d&sxsrf=ALiCzsbaAmCCZqLJt2cOtQ3UXn7wxrWD3Q%3A1651353477111&ei=hadtYt-vBoavqtsP_fGX4Ak&ved=0ahUKEwifhpuL27z3AhWGl2oFHf34BZwQ4dUDCA0&uact=5&oq=How+does+cron+job+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQ0oECEEYAEoECEYYAFDTAVjTAWDRBmgBcAF4AIABfYgBfZIBAzAuMZgBAKABAqABAcgBCcABAQ&sclient=gws-wiz">cron job</a>.
 Enter in command line `crontab -e`, it will ask select an editor(choose 1), paste these lines at the bottom of crontab and save (control+x then y then enter):
 ```
 1 0 1 */6 * wget -O root.hints https://www.internic.net/domain/named.root
 2 0 1 */6 * sudo mv root.hints /var/lib/unbound/
 ```
-> **Note**
-_If using **DietPi**, install resolvconf and restart unbound-resolvconf.service to set default nameserver to 127.0.0.1:_

->     sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service

 <p align="center">
  <img src="https://i.imgur.com/26ro62t.jpg">